Tips for Parents to Stop Enabling an Addicted Child

 The reason that even the smartest parents enable their addicted children is simple, fear.
 The imagination of a parent can be a cruel thing.
 We know there is a real danger of suicide, vehicular accidents, rape or murder.
 Jail can even seem safer.
 Any parent can be forgiven for trying to ensure these disasters don’t befall their children.
-It is when this normal fear meets in the mind of a codependent enabler that disaster follows.
+It is when these normal fears meet in the mind of a codependent parent enabling an addicted child that disaster follows.

 Are You a Codependent Enabler?